 Some of the risks of a zero-cost interest rate collar include:

 Current indicative zero-cost collar pricing using various cap strikes and tenors is shown in the tables below..

 Please reach out to your derivatives marketer or relationship manager if you would like to discuss zero-cost interest rate collars in further detail.

-1. Please note that the cap and floor strikes are not indicative of current pricing and the LIBOR curve included is exclusively for informational purposes.
+1. Please note that the cap and floor strikes are not indicative of current pricing and are hypothetical for informational purposes.